Rainy City Roller Derby

-Rainy City Roller Derby (RCRD) is a flat track roller derby league based in Oldham, England.
-Founded as Rainy City Roller Girls in 2008, the league consists of four adult teams, which compete against teams from other leagues, and a junior roller derby team, Rainy City Juniors.
+Rainy City Roller Derby (RCRD) is a flat track roller derby league based in Manchester, England.
+Founded as Rainy City Roller Girls in 2008, the league consists of three teams that compete against teams from other leagues, and a development team.

 Rainy City is a member of the United Kingdom Roller Derby Association (UKRDA) and the Women's Flat Track Derby Association (WFTDA), and served as the host league for the 2018 Roller Derby World Cup.

 League History

 The first league in North West England, Rainy City played their first home bout in November 2009, against Leeds Roller Dolls.
-In September 2011 they opened the "Thunderdome", their own training and bouting venue, in a former snooker hall in Oldham which they renovated and made into the 'Bouting venue of the North'.
+In September 2011 they opened the "Thunderdome", their own training and games venue, in a former snooker hall in Oldham which they renovated and made into the 'bouting venue of the North'.

 In March 2012, the league joined the UK Roller Derby Association.
 They were accepted to the WFTDA Apprentice Program in July 2012, and became a full WFTDA member in September 2013.

 Rainy City Roller Girls rebranded as Rainy City Roller Derby in 2016, and published their own guide on rebranding an established league.
 In December 2016, it was announced that Rainy City would host the 2018 Roller Derby World Cup, at the EventCity facility in Manchester.

+In November 2020, they were forced to leave The Thunderdome after it was announced the landlord would be selling the venue to the local council for redevelopment.
+The building was approved for demolition in early March 2025.

 League structure

 Travel teams

-The league has four travel teams:
+The league has three travel teams and a development squad.: